cairo-book/cairo-book/src/ch02-05-control-flow.md

 ### Looping Through a Collection with `for`

 You can also use the while construct to loop over the elements of a collection, such as an array.
-For example, the loop in Listing {{#ref iter-while}} prints each element in the array `a` (actually a `Span` to be able to read the elements of the array).
+For example, the loop in Listing {{#ref iter-while}} prints each element in the array `a`.

 ```rust
 {{#include ../listings/ch02-common-programming-concepts/no_listing_45_iter_loop_while/src/lib.cairo}}